Vergence–accommodation conflict: Solutions

-The only true solution to the vergence-accommodation conflict is to avoid looking at anything that causes the phenomenon.
+The only true solution to the vergence–accommodation conflict is to avoid looking at anything that causes the phenomenon.
 However, in VR and AR, new types of displays have been developed since the 2010s that can minimize or eliminate VAC to non-issue levels.
 These displays include varifocal, multifocal, holographic, pin-mirror and light field displays.

 Varifocal displays are a concept explored mainly in VR display solutions.
 The basic principle relies on dynamically adjusting focal distance of displays based on the gaze direction.
 The technique requires an eye-tracking solution and means of modulating focal distance of a screen.
 Modulation of a focal distance can be, for example, physical actuation of the screen in relation to a fixed eyepiece optics, alternatively it can be utilization of varifocal lens element(s).
 While varifocal approach mitigates or entirely solves VAC, it cannot convey realistic monocular focus cues.
 To try to add realism, these techniques rely on image processing techniques to simulate focus cues.

 Multifocal displays are another way of overcoming VAC.
 The principle of operation relies on availability of multiple image focal planes (screens), which from the perspective of a viewer are available simultaneously at all times.
 This gives the ability to accommodate eyes within the available range of focal distances and perceive realistic monocular focus (image blur) cues similarly to natural viewing conditions.
 Essentially multifocal displays discretize the depth dimension and split or slice the 3D content according to the available configuration of depth planes to minimize VAC.
 The topic of multifocal displays has been generously researched for at least several decades, nevertheless, there is only a limited offering of commercially available multifocal near-eye displays.

-Light field displays are one of the best ways to solve the vergence-accommodation conflict.
+Light field displays are another way to solve the vergence–accommodation conflict.
 They share features with integral imaging displays.

-CREAL, a near-eye display manufacturer for AR headsets/glasses, developed a light field display technology that projects the light rays just like they exist in the real world.
+CREAL, a near-eye display manufacturer for AR headsets and glasses, developed a light field display technology that projects the light rays just like they exist in the real world.
 This way, the virtual content has a real depth, and each eye can change focus naturally between the virtual objects, from up close to infinity.

 SeeReal Technologies, a manufacturer of displays for 3D-enabled mobile devices, claim that their displays can generate visuals that do not have fixed accommodation.
 The company developed the display used in the Takee 1 smartphone.
 However, SeeReal's solution requires eye tracking, which can limit the 3D capabilities of the displays such as the field of view of the 3D effect.